cppservergit/apiserver-odbc/README.md

 		}
 	);
 ```
-As you can see, this API expects an input parameter named `customerid`, of type `STRING` and it is required, MUST be included in the invocation as a URI parameter, something like:
+As you can see, this API expects an input parameter named `customerid`, of type `STRING` and it is required, it MUST be included in the invocation as a URI parameter, something like:

 ```
 http://YouServer:8080/api/customer/info?customerid=BOLID